 At some point in there (around 10-15 months ish), they’ll go down for the morning nap, but have trouble sleeping in the afternoon.

 Ding ding ding!
-This is the sign they’re ready to drop a nap.
+This is one of the top signs they’re ready to transition to one less nap.

 As your child gets older… your toddler/ preschooler will drop his/her only nap of the day.
 (And all the parents said: NOOOO!!!)